verus-lang/verus-analyzer/docs/book/src/configuration_generated.md

 workspace as the working directory.
 If `once` is set, the command will be executed once with the opened project as the working directory.
-This config only has an effect when `#rust-analyzer.cargo.buildScripts.overrideCommand#` is set.
+This config only has an effect when `#verus-analyzer.cargo.buildScripts.overrideCommand#` is set.

-## rust-analyzer.cargo.buildScripts.overrideCommand {#cargo.buildScripts.overrideCommand}
+## verus-analyzer.cargo.buildScripts.overrideCommand {#cargo.buildScripts.overrideCommand}

 Default: `null`